Why do my forks get tight after a while

 Another factor that can contribute to tight forks is incorrect adjustment.
 The tension in the fork can be affected by the adjustment of the compression and rebound settings.
 If these settings are not set correctly for your riding style and weight, it can result in a stiff and uncomfortable ride.
 It is advisable to consult the bike’s user manual or seek professional help to ensure that the fork is adjusted properly.

-See also What is a suspension fork on a bike
+See also How to balance a fork and spoon on a toothpick

 Furthermore, failing to check for loose or worn-out parts can also lead to tight forks.
 It is important to regularly inspect the bike’s components for any signs of wear or damage.
 Loose bolts or worn-out bearings can cause the forks to tighten up.
 Inspecting and tightening loose bolts, as well as replacing any worn-out parts, can help prevent this issue.